code-423n4/2023-07-tapioca/README.md

   }
 ```

+# Slither
+Slither does not currently work on `tapioca-periph-audit` repo.
+If you find a workaround, please share in the discord.

 # Notes
 - The docs provide a lot of information about the protocol and the user flow, given the size of the protocol, we encourage checking it at https://docs.tapioca.xyz/tapioca/.
 - `MagnetarV2` does not have access control by design.
 The underlying is the one that implement those (Can be found on `TOFT`, `Singularity`, `USDO`, `TapiocaOptionBroker`).